 Present students with the following data set.

 The average number of students in the six groups is 5.
-Do a Think-Talk-Share by asking students what is meant by average.
+Have students participate in a Think-Pair-Share by asking them what is meant by average.
 (Students can see that if we put all the values from the groups together and divide the total evenly into six, it gives us an average of five students.
 We can also say that five does not necessarily mean five students in each group.
 There may be groups with more or fewer students.)

 The median of this set is 5.5.
 Do another “Think-Talk-Share” by asking students what is meant by the median.